-The Olympus E-PL8 has a Camera Elo of 2120.
+Is the Olympus E-PL8 a good camera?
+The E-PL8 has a Camera Elo of 2130.
 This rating puts the E-PL8 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-PL8 falls among the top 40 percent.
+In terms of its sensor size category (Four Thirds cameras), the E-PL8 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|

 |8 shutter flaps per second|

 |115 x 67 x 38 mm, 357 g|